Programing Language Design: String Syntax

 (insert 「<span class="ref"><a href="」 URL 「">」 swd 「</a></span>」)

-Ultimately, escape can not be completely eliminated, doesn't matter how many variation of delimiters your language have (unless it's infinite, such as “heredoc”, or non-syntactic methods).
 This is because, if you lang is a general lang, inevitably it'll be used to parse its own source code.
 And there will be occasions when the text you want to parse is a complete enumeration of all possible string delimiters of your lang.
-(For example, a tutorial of language X in HTML containing examples of X and processed by X) So here, doesn't matter what delimitor you choose, it occurs in the string you want to quote.
+(For example, a tutorial of language X in HTML containing examples of X and processed by X) So here, doesn't matter what delimiter you choose, it occurs in the string you want to quote.

-(Note: here, the desired property is the ability to quote a text without modifying the text in any way.
-So, this excludes adding any form of escapes, or inventive ways such as adding a Tab char in front of each line.
+(Note: here, the desired property is the ability to quote text without modifying the text in any way.
+So, this excludes adding any form of escapes into the text, or inventive ways such as adding a Tab char in front of each line.
 Also, am thinking in the context of computer language syntax.
 This excludes semantic solutions by specifying how many chars/lines to read in and not using any delimiters.
 Thanks to reddit discussion At http://www.reddit.com/r/programming/comments/fux1s/computer_language_design_string_syntax/ .)

 Disadvantage of Variable String Delimiters

 The adoptable quoting chars also introduces some complexity.
-Namely, each delimiter symbol in your lang now has multiple meanings, context dependent, and or, you have multiple symbols for the same semantic. [see Problems of Symbol Congestion in Computer Languages; ASCII Jam vs Unicode]
+Namely, each delimiter symbol in your lang now has multiple meanings, context dependent, and or, you have multiple symbols for the same semantic. 〔see Programing Language: ASCII Char Jam vs Unicode

 For example, one language that does not have multiple string delimiters is emacs lisp (or lisps in general).
 In emacs lisp, a string is always delimited by the double straight quote (").
 Emacs lisp has the worst readability problems of leaning toothpick syndrome.
 However, one advantage is that string syntax has a very simple logic.
 For example, you can ALWAYS locate ALL strings in the source code by searching for double straight quote char.
 In langs with adoptable quotes such as perl, this can no longer be true.
 You have to search several chars, and for each occurrence you have to judge based on adjacent chars.